vlingo/xoom-symbio-geode/CONTRIBUTING.md

-## How to contribute to the vlingo/symbio-gemfire
+## How to contribute to the VLINGO XOOM Symbio Gemfire

 #### **Did you find a bug?**